-Don Hamson and Alex Ihlenfeldt, directors of the Company, are directors of the Manager.
+Don Hamson, a director of the Company, and Alex Ihlenfeldt, a former director of the Company, are directors of the Manager.

 The Company appointed the Manager to act as investment manager of the Company's portfolio under the Investment Management Agreement.